ngo/jekyll-now/_posts/2017-06-05-faust-ctf-doedel-writeup.md

 ## Patch

-The status endpoint simply outputs a constant banner, so we reimplemented is using some python, and the used some iptables rules to redirect traffic from port 1667 to our safe implementation.
+The status endpoint simply outputs a constant banner, so we reimplemented it using some python, and the used some iptables rules to redirect traffic from port 1667 to our safe implementation.